 The triangle in the Kamili Yoga® title design is more than a stylish replacement for the letter A. It is a symbolic representation of each pillar of union and shows how their interconnectedness leads to complete connection.

-Like all true systems of Yoga, Kamili Yoga™ seeks union.
-The Kanuni Tatu, the “Three Principles,” are Union with Self, Union with Others, and Union with Spirit.
+Like all true systems of Yoga, Kamili Yoga® seeks union.
+The KANUNI TATU are three categories of 21 total principles that emphasize union with Self, union with others, and union with Spirit.

-Connection with others is guided by Kanuni Za Kijamii, “Social Principles” that help us uplift each other and uphold our communities through concepts such as honor, peace, compassion, accountability, and gratitude.
 African philosophies also play a crucial role.
-The Ubuntu philosophy (“I am because we are”) of the Southern Africa and Ma’at (truth and justice) of Northern Africa are our two key philosophies for preserving union with others.
+The philosophy of Ubuntu (“I am because we are”) of Southern Africa and Ma’at (truth and justice) of Northern Africa are our two key philosophies for preserving union with others.

-The Nguzo Tatu are a necessary tenet in the core essence of Kamili Yoga™.
+The Kanuni Tatu are a necessary tenet in the core essence of Kamili Yoga®.
 If we have no connection to Self, to others, or to Spirit, we have nothing at all.